 - Veggie Stock: use your favorite store bough stock or better yet, make my instant veggie stock featured in the recipe card below.
 Seriously, you don’t need to ever buy broth again.

-You can toast the bread and cook all the veggies ahead of time but make sure to store them separately until needed.
+Yes you can prep the stuffing / dressing the day before.
+Toast the bread and cook all the veggies ahead of time but make sure to store them separately until needed.
 Veggies in the fridge and the bread on the kitchen counter.
 On Thanksgiving day simply mix everything with the broth and bake in the oven according to recipe instructions.

-- Toasting is my favorite quick and easy method.
+- Toasting – my favorite quick and easy method.
 Just throw the bread cubes under the broiler for a couple of minutes, toss once and you are done.

-- Baking the bread cubes is also an option.
-Bake at low heat between 250”F -300”F for approximately 45 minutes until nice and toasty.
+- Baking – this is also an option.
+Bake the bread cubes at low heat between 250”F -300”F for approximately 45 minutes until nice and toasty.

-- Alternatively you can leave the bread cubes on the kitchen counter overnight to dry out at room temperature.
-This works fine but not as great as toasting it in my opinion.
+- Air Dry – alternatively you can leave the bread cubes on the kitchen counter overnight to dry out at room temperature.
+This works fine but definitely not as great as toasting in my opinion.